dmuth/twitter-sentiment-analysis/README.md

 log in with default credentials of `admin/password`.  **Do not expose this port to the Internet.
 Use nginx with HTTPS as a proxy if you do!**

+### Exporting the Password file

+If you create users and want them to persist between runs, you can export the passwd file with this script:

+`./bin/export-password-file-from-splunk`

+Running that will export the passwd file from Splukn and sstore it in `splunk-config/passwd`.
+If the container is deleted at any point and then re-run, the passwd file will be copied into Splunk so the users will be able to log back in.

 ## Architecture Overview

 The following docker containers are used: